Teva Verra Review

-Despite a relatively benign appearance out of the box, testers found the Verra to be surprisingly comfortable.
+Despite a relatively bland appearance out of the box, testers find the Verra to be surprisingly comfortable.
 An EVA footbed provides a nice amount of underfoot squish, and the decent sole lugs protect against sharp rocks on the trail.
-The Verra also employs a heel loop, which makes sliding the shoe on and off more pleasant.
-However, many testers found the straps to be abrasive, and the two front straps are thin, setting them up to produce pinpoint pain and rubbing.
+The Verra also employs a heel-loop, which makes sliding the shoe on and off more pleasant.
+However, many testers find the straps abrasive, and the two front straps are thin, setting them up to produce pinpoint pain and rubbing.

 Above-average traction is achieved thanks to a somewhat aggressive lug pattern and Spider Original rubber outsole.
 Although this rubber is not as sticky as some, it's adequate for slick rock and loose trail.
 The burly ankle strap of the Verra assists traction, helping to lock the wearer's foot in place when the trail gets rugged.
 Keep in mind, however, that not all our testers loved the ankle strap.
 If you're able, this is a good sandal to try before you buy.
 Those with thicker, wider ankles may be irritated by the high placement of the ankle strap and the fact that they aren't as adjustable as other options on the market.

 The adjustability of the Verra proved to be a point of contention among our reviewers.
 Some feel that the two-point adjustment system works well, with the ankle strap providing security and the toe strap locking in the forefoot.
 However, others feel that the ankle strap adjustment is uncomfortable, as the back of the strap's height cannot be adjusted.
 This can lead to a hot spot on the back or sides of the heel.
 There are certainly models in our review with more adjustability if you know that's an important aspect for your feet.